playframework/play-slick/RELEASING.md

 * Log in vegemite.
 * type `sudo su - play`, and enter your account's password.
 * type `cd deploy`.
-* and finally type `./release --project play-slick --branch <branch-to-release> --tag <tag-namel>`, where <branch-to-release> is the name of the branch you want to release and <tag-namel> is the verion tag.
+* and finally type `./release --project play-slick --branch <branch-to-release> --tag <tag-name>`, where <branch-to-release> is the name of the branch you want to release and <tag-name> is the version tag.

 That will start the build.
 The output should be similar to